An object that manages the content for a rectangular area on the screen.

 init(frame:)- It is recommended that you implement this method.
 You can also implement custom initialization methods in addition to, or instead of, this method.

-init(coder:)- Implement this method if you load your view from an Interface Builder nib file and your view requires custom initialization.
+init(coder:)- Implement this method if you load your view from storyboards or nib files and your view requires custom initialization.

 layerUse this property only if you want your view to use a different Core Animation layer for its backing store.
 For example, if your view uses tiling to display a large scrollable area, you might want to set the property to the